10 SE 7th Ave

 We went during Happy Hour and even though we did sit in the lounge we were told that it was served throughout the restaurant.
 On the Happy Hour menu that night was Broccoli Fritters.
 Of course we were going to order those and we were so happy we did.
 They were so good, it was hard not to order another round, but we didn’t because we also had the Baked Brie, which was pure cheesy goodness on bread.

 Enough with the Happy Hour menu, I wanted to get down to the good stuff.
 I ordered the Quinoa Crusted Risotto Cakes, which was served with Brussels sprouts, all on top of a root veggie puree.
 I promise I didn’t order the dish because of the brussels sprouts.
 I would eat more vegetarian if I could figure out how to make it a meal.
-The Farm Cafe nailed.
+The Farm Cafe nailed it.
 This meal was completely satisfying.
 I ate every last drop, even after the 2 appetizers.

 My friend ordered the Wild Mushroom Gnocchi.
 The gnocchi was melt in your mouth good and the sauce had just a slight kick keeping the whole thing interesting.
 It topped with wild mushrooms.
 Again, super filling and you finish feeling satisfied.
 After three visits this place this place is definitely a favorite.